cornell-cs5220-f17/cs5220-f17/web/git-info.md

     [GitLab](https://support.deployhq.com/articles/repositories/adding-a-new-deployment-key-to-gitlab)
     are available online.

     Adding this key will give us read access, thereby allowing us to properly look at your repository.
 No key means no access on our side!

-3. In CMS, fill out the `repo.txt` file with the SSH link to the repository, e.g.
+4. In CMS, submit the generated `repo.txt` file as part of your submission.

-        git@github.coecis.cornell.edu:dsb253/test_repository.git

-    The `repo.txt` file should contain *only* the name of the repository where you keep your code, and that code *must* provide access to the CS 5220 SSH key -- otherwise we cannot read your code for grading!
-Make sure to get the SSH link and not the HTTPS link.

 If you would like the professor or the TA to be able to comment on your code independent of the submission process, you can always add us